 Updated September 15, 2025.

 Parents often ask us whether there’s a genuine difference between an orthodontist and a dentist.
-First, a significant common thread between the two: both dentists and orthodontists play vital roles in monitoring oral development and providing care and long-term education to children, teens, and parents alike.
+First, a significant common thread between the two is that both dentists and orthodontists play vital roles in monitoring oral development and providing care and long-term education to children, teens, and parents alike.
+Both work toward the same goal, a healthy smile and strong, well-aligned bite, but approach it from different angles of expertise.

 It’s important to note, however, that each professional undergoes distinct training and provides care with a particular focus.
 Understanding these differences between dentists and orthodontists can help you feel more confident when making decisions about your child’s dental care.